Kihumba/private-/Phase-C/Android Programming/3 - Activities and Intents/README.md

 The fellow has the ability to create apps with multiple activities.
 They are also able to write code for binding and navigating between activities.

 ## Output
+After attaining this skill, and as a demonstration of it, a person should be able to do the following:
 Build a simple android app with at least 3 activities including a fancy splash screen, an activity which has the ability to take and upload pictures to an imageView, a settings activity, and a back arrow button to move back to previous activities

 ## Objectives